Towards the ultimate limits of quantum channel discrimination and quantum communication: Quantum channel discrimination in different regimes

 \subsection{Stein exponent}

-In this subsection we consider minimizing the Type II error probability, under the constraint that the Type I error probability does not exceed a constant threshold $\ve \in (0,1)$.
-We characterize the exact exponent, named \emph{Stein exponent}, with which the Type II error exponentially decays.
+In this subsection we consider minimizing the Type-II error probability, under the constraint that the Type-I error probability does not exceed a constant threshold $\ve \in (0,1)$.
+We characterize the exact exponent, named \emph{Stein exponent}, with which the Type-II error exponentially decays.